heuer/segno/docs/boost-error-correction-level.rst

 :option:`--no-error-boost <segno --no-error-boost>` option and :paramref:`boost_error=False <segno.make.boost_error>` option for :func:`segno.make`.

-It's recommended to keep the default error level correction boosting, because a better error correction improves the possibility that the QR Code can be read by average QR Code decoders under all circumstances.
+It's recommended to keep the error level correction boosting, because a better error correction level improves the probability that the QR Code can be read by average QR Code decoders under all circumstances.
+Disabling the boosting may enhance the QR Code encoding performance.

 Examples